-- He lasts for a good few minutes – let’s say the average time of 5 minutes for a guy, but it’s not long enough for you to have an orgasm.
+- He lasts for a few minutes, perhaps the average time of 5-6 minutes for a man, but it’s still not long enough for you to have an orgasm.

 - It’s a mix of all of the above at different times.

-The modern definition of premature ejaculation is that he comes before either you or he want him to, regardless of how long the exact time is.
+A modern definition of premature ejaculation is that he comes before either you or he would like to, regardless of how long the exact time is.

-But there’s a big difference between a partner who always comes within a minute, and a partner who lasts 5 minutes or longer, but it’s still not long enough for you to reach orgasm.
+However, there’s a difference between a man who always comes within a minute, and one who lasts longer, but still not long enough for you to reach orgasm.

-Complaining or making fun of him the next time your boyfriend orgasms too soon isn’t going to inspire him to take action.
+Complaining, teasing, or insulting him isn’t going to inspire him to take action.
+Neither is silence.

-Only you really know your own relationship, your partner and yourself.
-There are no magic words which will fit every situation.
+Only you really know your own relationship, your partner, and yourself.
+There are no magic words that will fit every situation.

-First of all, let’s look at the reasons why communication is essential if you want your partner to last longer:
+First of all, let’s look at the reasons why communication is essential if you want your partner to improve his sexual stamina:

-- He may need to do some personal work to better understand how his body works.
-Some of the best techniques for developing control need him to take some time to himself to practice them.
+- He might need to practice some techniques alone.
+Some methods for developing control need him to dedicate time to perfecting them.

-- Finally, anxiety can play a big role.
-And one of the best ways to reduce that is if your man feels he can communicate with you about sex.
-And that you’re working together as a team on the issue.
+- Anxiety can play a role.
+And one of the best ways to reduce that is if he feels you’re working together to have better sex, with no judgment or pressure.

 Picking the moment and having some ideas at the ready

-If you already have a good level of communication, things should be much easier.
-If you never actually talk about sex, or intimacy, then you really need to start, even if it feels a little uncomfortable at first.
+If you already have a good level of communication, things should be easier.
+If you never talk about sex, now is the time to start, even if it feels uncomfortable at first.

-Whatever the case, there may be no easy way of saying it that doesn’t hurt his feelings.
-But there are things you can do to limit his embarrassment:
+Whatever the case, there may be no easy way of saying it that doesn’t hurt his feelings a little.
+But there are steps you can take to contain his embarrassment:

-- Have some ideas of what you can do to manage the problem.
-If you do decide to tell him outright that you want to do something to help him last longer, have some ideas at the ready.
-Don’t immediately flood him with them though.
-Wait and see if he’s willing to talk about it first.
+- If you tell him you want to do something to help him last longer, have some ideas at the ready.

 It’s about making him feel wanted, and at the same time that you’re a team who can work together to have the best possible sex.